renukasinghvirk/renukasinghvirk/README.md

 ## Hi there 👋

-I’m Renuka SINGH VIRK, a *MSc student in Electrical and Electronic Engineering with a focus on Machine Learning and Signal Processing* at **EPFL**.
+I’m Renuka SINGH VIRK, a *MSc student in Electrical and Electronic Engineering with a focus on Machine Learning and AI* at **EPFL**.
 My work and projects are centered around  *machine learning*, *image & video analysis*, *wireless communication*, *embedded systems* and *hardware design*.

-### 🗂️ Ongoing Projects
+### 🗂️ Projects
 - **Ask the Migration Reports: a RAG chatbot** \
   This project realized in the context of the [ELIAS](https://elias-ai.eu/) project (use case 4) implements a RAG chatbot to ask questions around migration in Europe, and receive factual information.
-[Repository is coming soon](https://gitlab.idiap.ch/rannapureddy/qa-migration-reports)

-- **Convex Optimization Projects** \
-  Small projects around convex optimization for the course MGT-418 at EPFL.
-[Repository](https://github.com/renukasinghvirk/convex-optimization/tree/main)

-### 🗂️ Previous Projects
+[Repository](https://github.com/renukasinghvirk/qa-migration-reports) [Report](https://github.com/renukasinghvirk/qa-migration-reports/blob/main/documents/report/Ask_the_Migration_Reports.pdf)

 - **World Values Survey** \
   This data visualization project takes the form of a quiz to determine which country aligns the most with an individual's values.
 It offers extensive visualization of the World Values Survey Dataset.
 [Website](https://com-480-data-visualization.github.io/data-vizards/)

 - **Lab in Signal and Image Processing**
   - [Introduction to image processing](https://github.com/renukasinghvirk/lab_signal_processing/blob/main/Assignment%201%20Introduction%20to%20Image%20Processing.ipynb)
   - [Object detection and recognition](https://github.com/renukasinghvirk/lab_signal_processing/blob/main/Assignment%202%20Object%20Detection%20and%20Recognition.ipynb)